isomerpages/pris-test/_visit-matters/Visit Information/Who can Visit.md

 **Requests for Visits**<br>
 For applicants who are non-family members or unable to produce any documentary proof of your relationship with the inmate, you may still submit a Visit Request Form.
 Please note that this application will be subject to approval and the approval process can take up to three weeks.

 Results of the application will be made known to the Main Card Holder and you via SMS.
-On-site approvals will not be granted.
+On-site submission will also be subject to approval and require three weeks for processing.
 Visit Request Form (VRF) for online application:

 |For Singaporeans/ Singapore PR/ Work Permit Holder (SingPass eligible users)| For Singaporeans and Singapore PR (using SingPass log-in)|